tymyrddin/red-basic/source/docs/social-engineering/README.md

 ## Why?

-Goals are to gather information, gain a foothold in an organisation, and infiltrate security
+Goals are to gather information, gain a foothold in an organisation, and infiltrate security.

 ## How?